 Sign up below to receive your FREE issue and educational package devoted to Treaties and the Treaty Relationship.

-This year, Canada’s History Society is publishing two magazines on Treaties and the Treaty Relationship.
+In 2018, Canada’s History Society published two magazines on Treaties and the Treaty Relationship.
 The first, under the banner of Canada’s History, is aimed at adults and secondary-level students.
-It will launch in May.
-The second magazine is intended for younger audiences and will be published as the September issue of Kayak.
+The second magazine is intended for younger audiences and was published as the September 2018 issue of Kayak.

-We are approaching these magazines with the understanding that the history of treaties in Canada is not simply a history of where and when treaties were made, but a much larger conversation about land, people, their relationships to each other, and why this continues to be relevant today.
+We approached these magazines with the understanding that the history of treaties in Canada is not simply a history of where and when treaties were made, but a much larger conversation about land, people, their relationships to each other, and why this continues to be relevant today.

 The Canada’s History Treaties issue features guest editor Treaty Commissioner Loretta Ross from the Treaty Relations Commission of Manitoba.
-Contributing writers, from throughout Canada, will share their insights and knowledge on a wide variety of aspects of Treaty history and the Treaty Relationship.
+Contributing writers, from throughout Canada, shared their insights and knowledge on a wide variety of aspects of Treaty history and the Treaty Relationship.